Allien01/lp2/README.md

-## Repo Description
+## Repo Description :computer: :earth_americas: :floppy_disk:
 A Java repository built for my lp2 Classes

 ## To Do List

 **Tarefas:**
-Create repo with a Readme file :white_check_mark:
+1. Create repo with a Readme file :white_check_mark:
-Create a program with Java2D :white_check_mark:
+2. Create a program with Java2D :white_check_mark:

 ## What I Learned
-- Instalação e execução do Java SDK SE
+- Inserting 2D objects using the coordinate system of computer graphics